aisha-is-coding/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+We created an audio visual project we have created is an innovative & interactive multimedia  project created using java and the processing library

 # Instructions